zaatdev/site-contents/content-creator-marketing.md

 ---
-title: Content Creator and Digital marketing Enthusiast is needed
+title: Content Creator and Digital Marketing Enthusiast is needed
 description: Zaat is looking for a content cerator and digital marketing warrior, click to learn more...
 image: ./job-cotnent-marketing.png
 ---